The Aero Club of Pennsylvania annually awards aviation scholarships

 1. BOB SHANNON PRE-SOLO AWARDS:

 A few flight training scholarships are available to applicants who have not yet begun flight training or who have not completed their first solo.
 These awards range from $1000 to $2500.
 Suggested minimum age is 16 years old.
-Since very few of these awards are available, applicants who can get to first solo on their own have a much better chance of being awarded a flight training scholarship to help complete their training.
+Since fewer of these awards are available, applicants who can get to first solo on their own have a better chance of being awarded a flight training scholarship to help complete their training.

 2. ADVANCED/POST SOLO AWARDS:

 Advanced scholarships are available to applicants who have completed their first solo flight (or have their certificate) OR can demonstrate an equivalent commitment for a maintenance or aviation-related training scholarship.
 These awards range from $2000 to $5000 and are given to students pursuing careers in aviation.

 3. MEMORIAL SCHOLARSHIP AWARDS:

 Given in honor of Terry Hatcher, Alex Sheves, Peter York Wood and others, these awards are given for flight or maintenance training as stand-alone awards or in conjunction with other awards in either pre or post solo categories.
 These awards range from $1000 to $5000.